Bridgerton: Filming

-New filming locations for Bridgerton in season 3 included Claydon House, Squerryes Court (garden party scenes), Osterley Park (Full Moon Ball), Grimsthorpe Castle (Hawkins residence), Basildon Park (Arnold residence) Blenheim Palace (standing in for Buckingham House) and Woburn Walk (Modiste dress shop) in London.
+New filming locations for Bridgerton in season 3 included Claydon House, Squerryes Court (garden party scenes), Osterley Park (Full Moon Ball), Grimsthorpe Castle (Hawkins residence), Basildon Park (Arnold residence), Blenheim Palace (standing in for Buckingham House) and Woburn Walk (Modiste dress shop) in London.

 The fourth season began principal photography on September 16, 2024 and wrapped by June 20, 2025.
+Supervising locations manager Tony Hood underwent an "exhaustive search" for Benedict's second home (called My Cottage) and landed on Loseley Park.
+Another new location was Ham House (Crabtree's domain).
+During production of season 4, Yerin Ha got irritant contact dermatitis all over her body from personally applying baby powder all over her body before performing a scene in a bath tub for five hours.

+Production on season five began in March 2026, with Hannah Dodd and Masali Baduza confirmed as the leads.

 Music

 American composer and pianist Kris Bowers composed and arranged the score for the series.
 Bowers wrote and composed the first season's soundtrack, featuring nineteen songs.
 Musicians recorded the score remotely from their home studios during the COVID-19 pandemic.

 The first season featured orchestral covers of contemporary popular music, which director and executive producer Julie Anne Robinson said was inspired by the use of classic rock songs in the 2001 film A Knight's Tale.
-Songs featured included Ariana Grande's "Thank U, Next", Maroon 5's "Girls Like You", Shawn Mendes's "In My Blood" and Billie Eilish's "Bad Guy", all four of which performed by Vitamin String Quartet.
+Songs featured included Ariana Grande's "Thank U, Next", Maroon 5's "Girls Like You", Shawn Mendes's "In My Blood" and Billie Eilish's "Bad Guy", all four of which are performed by Vitamin String Quartet.
 Also included are Celeste's "Strange" performed by Bowers, and Taylor Swift's "Wildest Dreams" performed by Duomo.
 Bowers also included modern interpretations of classical music, such as Bach's Cello Suite No. 6 in D major from Peter Gregson's Recomposed by Peter Gregson: Bach – The Cello Suites and Vivaldi's The Four Seasons from Max Richter's Recomposed by Max Richter: Vivaldi – The Four Seasons.
 The first season also included JPOLND's "The End" which has a "swingy melody but intense lyrics."